kevinbowen777/django-blog/README.md

  - Pre-commit:
      - To add the hook, run the following command in the poetry shell:
          - `pre-commit install`
+     - To update the pre-commit hooks, run the following command:
          - `pre-commit autoupdate`
  - Documentation
      - `nox -s docs-3.13`